-There will be a one-hour midterm examination on Friday, February 11 during class time.
+There will be a one-hour midterm examination during class time.
 In the event of a documented absence or a valid MSAF, the midterm grade will be carried over to the final examination.

-Assignments
+Reflections & Assignments

-Students will need to complete three different assignments during the term.
+Students will need to complete two reflections and two assignments during the term.
 The details will be announced and discussed in class before each due date.